pip-services/pip-services-docs/content/en/dart/components/config/json_config_reader.md

 The JsonConfigReader class allows you to create a config reader that reads a configuration from a JSON file.

-Important points
+**Important points**

-- The reader supports parameterization using Handlebar template engine.
+- The reader supports parameterization using the Handlebar template engine.

 #### Configuration parameters